danb35/freenas-iocage-nextcloud/README.md

-# It should go without saying (because this isn't the master branch) that this isn't expected to be release-quality code.
-Use at your own risk and be prepared to help troubleshoot.

 # freenas-iocage-nextcloud
 Script to create an iocage jail on FreeNAS for the latest Nextcloud 19 release, including Caddy 2.x, MariaDB 10.3/PostgreSQL 10, and Let's Encrypt